Chinese numerals: Basic counting in Chinese

-The Chinese character numeral system consists of the Chinese characters used by the Chinese written language to write spoken numerals.
+Traditionally, the Chinese numeral system is a sign-value notation consisting of the same Chinese characters used by the Chinese written language to write spoken numbers.
 Similar to spelling-out numbers in English (e.g., "one thousand nine hundred forty-five"), it is not an independent system per se.
-Since it reflects spoken language, it does not use the positional system as in Arabic numerals, in the same way that spelling out numbers in English does not.
+Since it reflects spoken language, it generally does not use the positional system as in Arabic numerals, in the same way that spelling out numbers in English does not.
+In modern times, Chinese numerals may adopt a positional system in some rare contexts such as sequence numbers.